jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

     database, and will automatically handle authentication.
 Use `--write` to enable write access.
   * `reindex` now supports server-wide reindexing.
   * Improved error output.
-When errors exist in `chef-server.rb` or we detect errors in external postgresql setup, we now provide clear errors and - where appropriate - links to supporting documentation.
+When errors exist in `cinc-server.rb` or we detect errors in external postgresql setup, we now provide clear errors and - where appropriate - links to supporting documentation.
     This is an ongoing process, so further improvements should be expected